 The value and benefits of an HSA are hard to pass up.
-Their short-term and long-term savings options create flexibility to enable an HSA strategy that works best for you.
-In order to take advantage of these opportunities, you need to be eligible.
-Here are the requirements to determine your HSA-eligibility.
+Their short-term and long-term savings options create flexibility to enable the specific HSA strategy that works best for you.
+In order to take advantage of these opportunities, however, you must be eligible to set up a health savings account.
+Here are the requirements to determine your HSA eligibility.

 Health Plan Requirements for HSA Eligibility

-- The health insurance plan must be so that the individual/family pays the first cost of healthcare up to the deductible before any kind of insurance kicks in (preventative care excluded from this definition).
-This includes prescription drugs as well.
-The deductible and maximum out-of-pocket expenses are indexed annually for inflation.
+- The health insurance plan must be structured so that the individual/family pays the first costs of healthcare (including prescriptions) up to the deductible, before any insurance payments kick in.
+Preventative care is excluded from this definition.

-- Family coverage is determined by having an insurance policy that covers you and at least one other person.
+- Family coverage is defined by having an insurance policy that covers the insured and at least one other person.

-- You can’t be enrolled in any other non-HSA qualified health insurance plan.
+- You can’t be concurrently enrolled in any other non-HSA qualified health insurance plan.

-- You can’t have or be eligible to use a general purpose Flexible Spending Account (FSA).
-Limited purpose FSAs are allowed for dental, vision, and dependent care if your HDHP doesn’t cover those services.
+- You can’t have or use a general purpose Flexible Spending Account (FSA).
+However, you are allowed to have a limited-purpose FSA for dental, vision, and/or dependent care if your HDHP doesn’t cover those services.

 - You can’t be claimed as a dependent on someone else’s tax return.